A Good Man Goes to War: Synopsis

 The Eleventh Doctor and Rory have discovered Amy, Rory's wife and the Doctor's companion, has been abducted from them and her place taken by an avatar made from "the Flesh", a semi-sentient shape-shifting material.
-The Doctor tracks Amy's location to an asteroid base called "Demon's Run", and he and Rory gather several of his allies to attack.
+The Doctor tracks Amy's location to an asteroid base called "Demons Run" (or "Demon's Run"), and he and Rory gather several of his allies to attack.
 Rory tries to convince River Song to help, but she insists that she cannot since this battle is where the Doctor will learn of her true identity.

-At Demon's Run, Amy has been held by Madame Kovarian, and has taken her infant daughter Melody Pond.
+At Demons Run, Amy has been held by Madame Kovarian, who has taken her infant daughter Melody Pond.
 Amy befriends human soldier Lorna Bucket, who had met the Doctor before as a child on her home planet; Lorna gives her a good luck token with Melody's name, written in the Gamma Forests' language on it.

 Aided by additional Silurian and Judoon forces, the Doctor and his allies, who owe him debts, secure the base, find Amy, and reclaim Melody from Kovarian.
 The Doctor celebrates his victory, but Madame Vastra informs him that Kovarian had been scanning Melody and found traces of Time Lord DNA; she asks if Melody could have been conceived while Amy and Rory were in flight through the Vortex in the TARDIS.
 The Doctor realises this is what happened.

 Lorna arrives too late to warn the group about Kovarian's trap.
 The TARDIS is blocked by a force field, and her army of Headless Monks attack, killing many Silurians, fatally wounding Strax and Lorna, and beheading Dorium before they can end the battle.
 Kovarian contacts the Doctor, elated to have been able to fool him twice, and reveals she will use Melody as a weapon against him.
 She sends a signal to cause Melody, made of Flesh, to disintegrate in Amy's arms, with the real Melody in her possession.

 River Song arrives, and the Doctor berates her for not helping.
 River shows the Doctor Lorna's token for Amy, and the Doctor sets off in the TARDIS excitedly, telling River to return the survivors of the battle home.
 Amy demands River explain what the Doctor saw.
 She shows them Lorna's gift with Melody's name on it, and as the TARDIS translation circuits engage, River explains that Lorna's people in the Gamma Forests have no word for "pond", the only water in the forest is the river; the words come out to be "River Song".
 River reveals she is Amy and Rory's daughter Melody.